 No matter the background or experience, people or companies from different sectors are constantly working to find out how to achieve carbon neutrality effortlessly.

 Today’s businesses do not just focus on the present; they also secure their future.
-As climate change has become a global issue, many organizations across the globe have already taken initiatives to reduce their carbon footprint for a better world or business growth.
+As climate change has become a global issue, many organizations across the globe have already taken initiatives to reduce emissions for a better world or business growth.
 Their small actions are making a considerable positive impact on the environment.

 For instance, let’s talk about the incredible journey of Infosys to carbon neutrality.
-Infosys is one of the largest IT companies and the first one to commit to ensuring carbon neutrality.
-Back in 2011, the company took a pledge to be carbon neutral by 2020.
+Infosys is one of the largest IT companies and the first one to commit to ensuring climate neutrality.

 - Lowering energy consumption through energy efficiency